Menu

 All Levels

-Make functional pottery using the potter's wheel as our primary tool.
-We will cover clay preparation, forming pots on the wheel, and glazing.
-Every class includes both demonstrations and individually-focused instruction.
-Wear clothes that can get dirty.
-Pottery tool kits are available for sale in the studio for $26 and firing fees are $2.75/pound.
-Cash or check only.
-Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
+A relaxed, all-levels class for anyone interested in working with clay.
+Beginners will learn the basics of wheel throwing and hand building, while returning students can continue building skills or explore larger, more advanced projects.
+Enjoy supportive instruction and plenty of time to practice.
+Come make what inspires you and grow at your own pace.
+Wear clothes that can get messy.
+Pottery tool kits are available for sale in the studio for $27 and firing fees are $3.50/pound.
+Payable by credit card, cash, or check.
+Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis and you are encouraged to take advantage of this.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details regarding registration, accessibility, communication, photography and cancellation.

 Suggested Ages: 18+